What is Population Health?

 What has the Population Health Program achieved?

-ACTML completed a Comprehensive Needs Assessment (CNA) for the ACT population in 2014.
-Capital Health Network (CHN) will build on the work undertaken by ACTML and will be undertaking a further Needs Assessment by March 2016.
+Capital Health Network (CHN) completed a Baseline Needs Assessment (BNA) for the ACT population in 2016 and undertakes an update annually to provide the most recent and relevant information.
 The Needs Assessment and associated service planning will continue to be central to the population health approach undertaken by CHN.